-Stock Options and Awards
+Stock Options

 We have registered, by means of a registration statement on Form S-8 under the Securities Act of 1933, 2,381,525 shares of common stock reserved for issuance under our 2004 plan.
-As of November 8, 2011, options to purchase 2,381,525 shares of our common stock remain outstanding under the 2004 plan, all of which options to purchase shares of common stock have vested and have not been exercised.
+As of January 27, 2011, options to purchase 2,319,025 shares of common stock remain outstanding under our 2004 plan, all of which options to purchase shares of common stock have vested and have not been exercised.
 Shares of common stock issued upon exercise of a share option and registered under registration statement on Form S-8 will, subject to vesting provisions and Rule 144 volume limitations applicable to our affiliates, be available for sale in the open market immediately.

-Our 2005 plan was approved by the stockholders on June 6, 2006, and has 5,600,000 shares of common stock reserved for issuance.
-As of November 8, 2011, options to purchase 5,444,000 shares of our common stock remain outstanding under our 2005 plan, all of which have vested and have not been exercised.
+Our 2005 plan was approved by the stockholders on June 6, 2006, for 5,600,000 shares of common stock reserved for issuance.
+As of January 27, 2011, options to purchase 4,938,667 shares of common stock remain outstanding under our 2005 plan of which options to purchase approximately 4,919,917 shares of common stock have vested and have not been exercised.
 Shares of common stock issued upon exercise of a share option may be eligible for sale, subject to vesting provisions, volume limitations and other limitations of Rule 144.

-Our 2009 plan was approved by the stockholders on June 1, 2010, and has 20,000,000 shares of common stock reserved for issuance.
-As of November 8, 2011, options to purchase 19,491,899 shares of our common stock remain outstanding under our 2009 plan, of which options to purchase approximately 10,149,000 shares of common stock have vested and have not been exercised.
+Our 2009 plan was approved by the stockholders on June 1, 2010, has 20,000,000 shares of common stock reserved for issuance.
+As of January 27, 2011, options to purchase 19,259,732 shares of common stock remain outstanding under our 2009 plan of which options to purchase approximately 6,918,065 shares of common stock have vested and have not been exercised.
 Shares of common stock issued upon exercise of a share option may be eligible for sale, subject to vesting provisions, volume limitations and other limitations of Rule 144.